ucsb-cs156/s24/lab/jpa00.md

 ls
 ```
 You should now see `java-17-openjdk` or similar (ex. `java-17-openjdk-arm64`).
 If it is **NOT** called `java-17-openjdk` exactly, replace `/usr/lib/jvm/java-17-openjdk` in the next set of commands with what you see in your `/usr/lib/jvm/` directory.
-In either case, what you want is to add these lines to your `~/.bash_profile` file:
+What you want is to add these lines to your `~/.bash_profile` file:

 ```
 export JAVA_HOME=/usr/lib/jvm/java-17-openjdk